neoBortx/the_wise_android/README.md

  The main keys of this project are:

- - Jetpack compose for view
+ - Jetpack compose for the view
- - Room data base
+ - Room database
  - DDD architecture distributed in serveral modules with their own resposabilities.
  - MVVM pattern
  - Integration test for the data base